act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 **Note:** If the [URL parsed](https://www.w3.org/TR/html52/infrastructure.html#parsing-urls) values of the ´href´ is identical, the resources are identical, thus fulfilling the same purpose.

-**Note:** Fully parsed URLs may be different, but still lead to the same resource after making the HTTP request, due to redirects and DNS aliasing.
-For example, these URLs are all fully normalised: http://example.com/, http://www.example.com/, https://www.example.com/.
-But the server can be configured to serve the same site for http and https, and the same site for example.com and www.example.com.
-This is common, but not guaranteed.
-Wheres parsing is very quick to do automatically, resolving HTTP aliases is slow (can take 5 seconds or longer per request).

 ## Assumptions

 * This rule assumes that the purpose of the links for links with identical link texts would not be ambiguous to users in general.